 It’s the question that’s on everybody’s mind.
 When will life return to the way we knew it before the Covid-19 pandemic?
 Even as the vaccine continues to roll out, there are many factors that will go into the efficacy of a vaccine such as how many people take it and the overall effectiveness of the first vaccines that come out.

 Vaccine aside, there are other factors that will impact the way life looks going forward.
 Requirements such as face coverings, temperature checks upon entry into public places, and social distancing are likely to remain in place for the foreseeable future.
 The other factor that is sure to stay is technology.
 People have adapted to the use of technology in innovative ways as they navigated work, school, and social lives.

 While some of these factors are determined by public policy, there are other behaviors and routines that people have undertaken on their own accord to adapt to the times we’re living in.
 These are habits to take into account as you’re planning for the future of your fitness or wellness business.
 Consider the following ways that people have adapted and may very well take into their lives even after a vaccine becomes available.

-While your students or clients may return to some of their old habits in the future, our way of life will still be modified by new procedures and we can also expect new routines to emerge through technological advancements.
+While your students or clients may return to some of their old habits in the future, our way of life will still be modified by new procedures and we can also expect new routines to continue to emerge through technological advancements.
 If you are looking for an all-in-one system that has the flexibility to grow with your wellness or fitness business, we would love to hear from you!
-Send us a message: email@example.com.
+Send us a message: [email protected] or visit us at offeringtree.com.